webbisivut-zz/woocommerce-distance-based-fee/readme.txt

 See installation instructions here: https://web-data.online/docs/woocommerce-distance-based-fee

-If you are looking for a shipping method with distance based fee support, then use <a target="_blank" href="https://wordpress.org/plugins/webdata-custom-shipping-methods-for-woocommerce/">this plugin</a> instead.

 Works with any currency and you can use either kilometers or miles.

 You can use different logics, based on minimum and maximum distance or minimun cart price.
 Also fixed fee is available if the conditions are not met and you can disable the fee on virtual products.
 If you need to create your own logic, the filters to be used can be found here: <a target="_blank" href="https://web-data.online/docs/woocommerce-distance-based-fee/">https://web-data.online/docs/woocommerce-distance-based-fee/</a>